 - Does installing a generator break any conditions in your household insurance policy?

 You also need to make sure you aren’t breaking the law.
 The two main things to consider are installation and noise.
-Standby generators, used to run a few appliances while the power is out, generally don’t need to be wired into the household circuit and consequently don’t need to be installed by a professional electrician.
+Standby generators, used to run a few appliances while there is load shedding, generally don’t need to be wired into the household circuit and consequently don’t need to be installed by a professional electrician.
 Backup generators, which are wired into a household circuit and kick in when the mains power goes down, do need to be installed by a professional and must not break any municipal bylaws, which differ from municipality to municipality.

 The other regulations, which apply to all generators, covers the noise they make.
 Depending on where you live you will need to make sure your generator does not make more noise than is allowed, or a complaint from a neighbour could land you with a fine or worse.